mandrijauskas/vue-wowBook/README.md

 # vue-pageturner

-Proof of concept utilizing Vue and incorporating the page turner that was used for thhe Explodity website and Artists and Their Books iPads - wowBook (built utilizing jQuery, jQuery UI, wow, jQuery Easing & Modernizr).
+Proof of concept utilizing Vue and incorporating the page turner that was used for the Explodity website and Artists and Their Books iPads - wowBook (built utilizing jQuery, jQuery UI, wow, jQuery Easing & Modernizr).

 ## Project setup
 ```